Egormity/Egormity/README.md

 <h2 align="left">Hi 👋!
-My name is Egor and I'm a truly passionate Front-end developer from Krasnoyarsk, Russia</h2>
+My name is Egor and I'm a truly passionate Front-end developer from Krasnoyarsk, Russia 🔥</h2>

 ###